msparshatt/TerrainGenerator/Assets/Manual/manual.md

 ## Modifiers
 ![Procedural generation modifiers tab image](Screenshots/proc-modifiers.png)

+### Height

+- Height Scale: Multiply all heights by this amount
+- Invert: Inverts the heightmap
+- Min height: Set a minimum height
+- Max height: Set a maximum height
+- Clamp Edges: Ensures the heights tend towards the a fixed value (set by the slider) as they get closer to the edge

 ### Terraces

 Add a terrace effect to the terrain.
 You can add up to three layers of terraces.